-Suspension: Has the meaning set out in article 164.7 s 169.5 - 169.5.2 of the GRs.
+Suspension: Has the meaning set out in article 164.7 of the GRs.

 Unsanctioned Event: An event and/or a competition that is neither published in the official Calendar nor authorised by a NF and/or a National Event authorised or organised by a NF that is suspended by the FEI.